diogo-lins/diogo-lins/README.md

 🗝️ &nbsp;Before CESAR, I worked in several mid to large size companies such as ThoughtWorks, Liferay and Samsung;

-🍏 &nbsp;In the current days, my focus is on working with the Apple environment, building apps for iOS, watchOS, and Apple TV
+🍏 &nbsp;In the current days, my focus is on working with the Apple environment, building apps for iOS, macOS, watchOS, and Apple TV

 📚 &nbsp;Current stack and technologies: Swift, Carthage, Cocoapods, Fastlane, Makefile, Java, Javascript, HTML, and CSS